top of page

 Discipleship #1 - Walking in Jesus' Dust

 One of our church’s key strategic priorities is to develop a focused discipleship approach for secular urban people.
-Now of course, all churches should be in the business of discipleship (whether they do or not is open for discussion).
-However, what we want to do at Merri Creek is sharpen our approach to discipleship so that it works for people who are both secular and urban.
-To help us explore this topic of discipleship I will be writing a series of articles in our weekly emails.
+Of course, all churches should be in the business of discipleship (whether they do or not is open for discussion).
+However, what we want to do at Merri Creek is sharpen our approach to discipleship so that it works for both secular and urban people.
+To help us explore this topic of discipleship, I will be writing a series of articles in our weekly emails.

-Some Christians think that that “discipleship” is an optional extra for Christians who want to go a bit deeper.
-They think that you go to Sunday services and participate in the life of the church but that if you want to delve a bit deeper, you engage in the extra discipleship programs the church offers.
+Some Christians think “discipleship” is optional for those wanting to go a bit deeper.
+They believe that you go to Sunday services and participate in the church's life, but that if you're going to get serious, you engage in the church's extra discipleship programs.
 But discipleship is not an optional extra.
 Rather, it is a description of the whole Christian life.
 It’s not a course that you graduate from.
 To be a disciple is to be a lifelong learner.

 The exciting thing is that, according to a 2023 discipleship research summit led by John Beckett from the Seed organisation, there seems to be a rising tide in Australia of Christians desiring a greater focus on discipleship.
-This is especially true for Christians between the age of 18-30 (see recent NCLS data).
+This is especially true for Christians aged 18-30 (see recent NCLS data).
 Beckett has observed that many churches are increasingly developing a contextualised approach to discipleship rather than tacking on a one-size-fits-all program (this is one of the reasons I’m interested in our secular and urban context).
-Also, perhaps as a reaction to the hyper-individualistic and celebrity culture of the recent decades, people are longing for a relational, nuanced and participatory approach.
+Also, perhaps as a reaction to recent decades' hyper-individualistic and celebrity culture, people are longing for a relational, nuanced and participatory approach.

 These trends in discipleship are healthy and very promising.
 Our wider secular culture (in which Christians are thoroughly immersed) asserts that we religious people should practice our faith in private.
-For too long we have bought into this assertion: we have compromised and compartmentalised our faith, and this made us spiritually anaemic.
+For too long, we have bought into this assertion: We have compromised and compartmentalised our faith, which has made us spiritually anaemic.
 We cannot survive as disciples of Jesus if all we do is tack on the label “Christian” and settle for a few middle-class religious rituals throughout the year.

 In fact, the term “Christian” is only used three times in the New Testament (Acts 11:26, Acts 26:28, and 1 Peter 4:16).
 On the other hand, there are about 17 references in the gospels to Jesus inviting people to “follow me” (Matthew 4:19; 9:9; 10:38; 16:24; 19:21; Mark 1:16-18; 2:14; 8:34; 10:21; Luke 5:27-28; 9:23; 18:22; John 1:43; 8:12; 10:27; 12:26; 21:19.)